pikovets/pikovets/README.md

 Java Developer
 --------------

 I'm a skilled Java Developer with a passion for game development in Unreal Engine using C++.
+I am currently engaged in crafting my own social network.

+Technical Stack:

+Backend Development:
-My expertise extends beyond the realm of gaming, as I am currently engaged in crafting my own social network.
-Technical Stack: Backend Development: Spring Boot: Leveraging the power of Spring for robust and scalable backend solutions.
+Spring Boot: Leveraging the power of Spring for robust and scalable backend solutions.
 Spring (Core, MVC, Data JPA): Applying a comprehensive Spring ecosystem to ensure efficient and modular code.
 JWT (JSON Web Tokens): Implementing secure authentication for seamless user interactions.

+Front-End Development:
-Front-End Development: HTML, CSS, JavaScript: Building the foundation of a captivating user interface.
+HTML, CSS, JavaScript: Building the foundation of a captivating user interface.
 Vue.js: Incorporating the reactivity and simplicity of Vue.js for dynamic and responsive front-end experiences.

 * 🌍  I'm based in Kraków, Poland
 * ✉️  You can contact me at [pikovets.t@gmail.com](mailto:pikovets.t@gmail.com)